SDGforskning/sdg-strings/SDG11_query_topic_WoS.md

 # Search query for SDG 11 -Sustainable cities and communities, Bergen topic-approach.

-**Current status**: This string is a first draft.
-It is awaiting specialist input.
-It is undergoing technical review.*
+**Current status**: This string is undergoing review, some changes can occur.

 **Contents**